ARMmaster17/metricsAggregationPlatform/README.md

 - The 2020 big data community reccomends Flink or Storm over raw Kafka approaches to stream data.
 (Beam+Flink also replaces traditional Apache spark for stream/ML).
 - Several sources *claim* an 80-93% performance increase over Kafka Connect API in aggregation tests with bounded datasets (as of April 2020).
 - Theoretically infinitely scalable independent of Kafka configuration (also fluid enough to allow for auto-scaling).
-- Simple implementation in under 140 LLOC (XX% reduction).
+- Simple implementation in under 140 LLOC (86% reduction).
 - Good documentation, and easy to understand SDK (DSL written specifically for streaming workloads).
-- Minimal overhead from added abstraction layers (Approximately 1 GB per instance running in Direct runner mode).
+- Minimal overhead from added abstraction layers (Approximately 1 GB of RAM per instance running in Direct runner mode).
-- Processing is done within the Flink cluster, reducing the number of round-trips between Kafka and the application.
+- Processing is done within the Flink cluster, reducing the number of round-trips between Kafka instances and the application.
+- Flink cluster performs aggregation actions, reducing CPU and memory load on Kafka instances.
 - Unit/Integration testing is much easier with mockable sources/sinks.

 Known drawbacks: